 Remote sensing can help professionals in the oil and gas industry discover new areas for exploration.
 One such application is identifying areas of hydrocarbon microseepage.

 Microseeps are invisible traces of light hydrocarbons (primarily C1 – C5 substances) that seep to the surface from an oil or gas reservoir.
 When hydrocarbons migrate upward and reach exposed air at the surface, several manifestations occur at or near the surface that we can monitor with remote sensing.
-While remote sensing cannot directly detect the presence of microseeps, it can exploit potential areas of microseepage that could indicate an underlying reservoir.
+While remote sensing cannot directly detect microseeps, it can reveal alteration patterns at a large scale that provide a starting point for further exploration.

 - Bleaching of red beds: Sandstone formations normally have a reddish color if they contain iron oxide (hematite).
 When hydrocarbons migrate upward, they dissolve the iron oxide and bleach the sandstone.
-These areas will show a reduction of ferric iron with an increase in pyrite, siderite, uraninite, elemental sulfur, and some magnetic iron oxides and iron sulphides.
+These areas will show reduced amounts of ferric iron with an increase in elements like pyrite and siderite.

-- Clay mineral alteration: Feldspars and mixed-layer clays such as illite and smectite will convert to kaolinite.
-Past research has shown that some sandstones contain three to five times more kaolinite than unbleached sandstone.
-Kaolinite-rich sandstone shows higher values in a clay ratio image (for example, Landsat TM bands 5/7).
+- Clay mineral alteration: Clays such as illite and smectite often convert to kaolinite in areas of microseepage.
+Sandstone that is rich in kaolinite shows brighter values in a clay ratio image (for example, Landsat TM bands 5/7).

 - Increased carbonates: This is a by-product of hydrocarbon oxidation.

-- Stressed vegetation: Vegetation occupying the acidic soils will take in different transition elements through their roots.
+- Stressed vegetation: Vegetation in acidic soils takes in different transition elements through the roots.
 The vegetation will often show abnormal spectral signatures as a result of the changes in soil geochemistry.

 To fully analyze areas of potential microseepage, we need more than remote sensing imagery.
 Field studies are required as well as a thorough knowledge of the underlying geology and fault structures.
-This article focuses on the remote sensing aspect.
+This article focuses on the remote sensing aspect, specifically alteration patterns.